dmstern/npmfrog/README.md

 # npmFrog

-> A nice npmjs.org-like web interface for jFrog Artifactory
+> A nice npmjs.org-like web interface for JFrog Artifactory

-To share frontend code inside your company between different projects and developers, you can use a private npm registry like Verdaccio or jFrog's Artifactory (which is often used for Maven dependency management in the Java Environment).
+To share frontend code in your company or team between different projects and developers, you can use a private npm registry like [Verdaccio](https://verdaccio.org/) or [JFrog's Artifactory](https://www.jfrog.com/confluence/display/RTF/Npm+Registry) (which is often used for Maven dependency management in the Java Environment).
-The latter lacks of a good UI for web devlopers, so npmFrog will present you the self-hosted packages of your company in a more familiar and discoverable way.
+The latter lacks of a good UI for web devlopers, so npmFrog is here to present you the self-hosted packages of your team in a more familiar and discoverable way.

 It's free and open source. :)